 Every divorce has unique factors, but nearly all divorces involve issues concerning property division.
 Although division of assets is one of the biggest sources of disagreement in divorce property settlements, the vast majority of divorcing spouses are able to reach a compromise outside of court.

-In general, parties are more likely to be satisfied with their property division if they can achieve resolution through negotiation rather than by litigation, however there are instances where litigation is necessary.
+In general, parties are more likely to be satisfied with their property settlement if they can achieve resolution through negotiation rather than by litigation, but there are instances where litigation is necessary.
 If the parties cannot reach an agreement then a judge will decide how to divide the assets.
-However, no one knows better than the individuals what are their financial needs are and how best to meet them, so it is prudent to see if an agreement can be reached before litigating.
-Here are some negotiation guidelines that can assist parties in achieving a property settlement without litigation.
+However, no one knows their financial needs and how best to meet them better than the individuals involved, so it is important to see if an agreement can be reached before litigating.
+Here are some negotiation guidelines that can help divorcing spouses agree on a property settlement without litigation.

 Family Law Attorney